doug65536/dgos/README.md

 - Support 16-, 24-, and 32-bit per pixel modes.
 Specialized fast implemetation
   internals for common modes, arbitrary pixel format is still handled.
 No palette support.

+## Build Instructions

+These instructions are not strict.
+You could name your directories whatever and place them wherever (a ramdrive?).
+These instructions are meant to be simple.

+- Make a directory where you want it stored and cd into it

+- clone the source repo.
+This will create a directory called dgos

+    mkdir toolchain
+    mkdir build

+At this point there should be dgos created by git clone, and the two created directories.

+### Dependencies

+You need the following packages:
+`lemon` `mtools` `genisoimage` `qemu-system-x86`

+### Toolchain

+Starting from the storage location (which contains dgos, build, toolchain)

+    cd toolchain
+    ../dgos/toolchain/build-crossgcc.sh -o toolchain_build -p toolchain_install

+    export PATH="$PWD/toolchain_install/bin:$PATH"
+    cd ..

+### Bootstrap

+    cd build
+    ../dgos/bootstrap --enable-lto --enable-optimize
+    make disks -j$(nproc)